 - The ICAV may combine Shares which are under common ownership or control for the purposes of ascertaining whether an individual or a group of individuals can be deemed to be involved in market timing practices.
-Accordingly, the Directors and the Management Company reserve the right to instruct the Administrator to reject any application for converting and/or subscription of Shares from investors whom the former considers market timers. - If a Sub-Fund is primarily invested in markets which are closed for business at the time the Sub-Fund is valued, the Directors or the Management Company may, during periods of market volatility, and in accordance with the provisions below instruct the Administrator to adjust the NAV per Share to reflect more accurately the fair value of the Sub-Fund's investments in accordance with section 7.1. entitled "Prices of Shares and Publication of Prices and NAV" or, in certain circumstances specified in section 7.2.
-"Suspension of the Calculation of the NAV and Issue, Allocation, Conversion, Redemption and Repurchase of Shares", to suspend the calculation of the NAV per Share and the issue, allocation, the redemption and the conversion of Shares relating to that Sub-Fund. - If a Sub-Fund is primarily invested in markets that are closed or operate with substantially restricted or suspended dealings, the Directors or the Management Company may suspend the calculation of the NAV per Share and the issue allocation and the redemption and repurchase of Shares relating to that Sub-Fund (see section 7.2. entitled "Suspension of the Calculation of the NAV and Issue, Allocation, Conversion, Redemption and Repurchase of Shares"). - In addition to the fees listed elsewhere in this Prospectus, the Directors or the Management Company may impose a charge of up to 2.00% of the NAV of the Shares redeemed or exchanged where the Directors or the Management Company reasonably believe that an investor has engaged in market timing activity or active trading that is to the disadvantage of other Shareholders.
+Accordingly, the Directors and the Management Company reserve the right to instruct the Administrator to reject any application for converting and/or subscription of Shares from investors whom the former considers market timers. - If a Sub-Fund is primarily invested in markets which are closed for business at the time the Sub-Fund is valued, the Directors or the Management Company may, during periods of market volatility, and in accordance with the provisions below instruct the Administrator to adjust the NAV per Share to reflect more accurately the fair value of the Sub-Fund's investments in accordance with section 6.1. entitled "Prices of Shares and Publication of Prices and NAV" or, in certain circumstances specified in section 6.2.
+"Suspension of the Calculation of the NAV and Issue, Allocation, Conversion, Redemption and Repurchase of Shares", to suspend the calculation of the NAV per Share and the issue, allocation, the redemption and the conversion of Shares relating to that Sub-Fund. - If a Sub-Fund is primarily invested in markets that are closed or operate with substantially restricted or suspended dealings, the Directors or the Management Company may suspend the calculation of the NAV per Share and the issue allocation and the redemption and repurchase of Shares relating to that Sub-Fund (see section 6.2. entitled "Suspension of the Calculation of the NAV and Issue, Allocation, Conversion, Redemption and Repurchase of Shares"). - In addition to the fees listed elsewhere in this Prospectus, the Directors or the Management Company may impose a charge of up to 2.00% of the NAV of the Shares redeemed or exchanged where the Directors or the Management Company reasonably believe that an investor has engaged in market timing activity or active trading that is to the disadvantage of other Shareholders.
 The charge shall be credited to the relevant Sub-Fund.

-Section 8.Fees, Charges and Expenses
+Section 7.Fees, Charges and Expenses

-8.1.
+7.1.
 Establishment Expenses

-The cost of establishing the ICAV and the initial Sub-Funds at the date of authorisation of the ICAV (3 April 2018), obtaining authorisation from the Central Bank, filing fees, the preparation and printing of this Prospectus and the fees of all professionals relating to it, including tax and legal advice, incurred by the ICAV will be borne by the Investment Manager.
+The cost of establishing the ICAV and the initial Sub-Fund(s) at the date of authorisation of the ICAV, obtaining authorisation from the Central Bank, filing fees, the preparation of this Prospectus and the fees of all professionals, including tax and legal advice, is estimated to be €150,000 and will be initially borne by the Management Company or Investment Manager, and then charged to the initial Sub-Fund(s) and amortized over the Term (as defined in the relevant Supplement).

-The cost of establishing all other Sub-Funds, obtaining authorisation from the Central Bank, filing fees, the preparation and printing of this Prospectus and the fees of all professionals relating to it, including tax and legal advice, incurred by the ICAV will be covered by the ongoing charge set out below.
+The cost of establishing all other Sub-Funds, obtaining authorisation from the Central Bank, filing fees, the preparation of this Prospectus and the fees of all professionals, including tax and legal advice, incurred by the ICAV will be covered by the ongoing charge set out below.

-8.2.
+7.2.
 Explanation of the Ongoing Charging Structure